 YouTube Marketing Ideas and Methods

-If you optimize the words and terms in your video titles, descriptions and keywords, YouTube videos can be a very effective part of your real estate marketing plan.
+If you optimize the words and terms in your video titles, descriptions and keywords, YouTube real estate video marketing can be a very effective part of your real estate marketing plan.
 Often Google places these videos close to the top of the first page of the search results especially if there are no other videos for this particular search term.

 Besides obvious property video tours, you should consider creating your own YouTube channel with optimized neighborhood tours and slide shows that will summarize and illustrate some of your website’s articles.